scopeusc/scope-f19/lesson-5/README.md

 * OutputScreenRow: This component will be for the type of output, i.e. input text and calculated result.
 * Button: This component will be for all of the buttons that we have in our application.

-Let us now create a new folder named components inside our `src` folder and create four files inside this folder for the components mentioned above.
-The names of these files will be same as that of component’s name with the first letter as lowercase.
+Lets create a new folder named `components` inside our `src` folder and create five files inside this folder for the components mentioned above.
+The names of these files will be same as that of the component’s name.
 Our project directory will look like the below image after creating all files:

 ![Files](screenshots/components.png)

-Lets start out with the Calculator class.
-After we import the react, we do not need to render anything in this file so we will not import react-dom.
+Lets start out with the `Calculator` class.
+After we import react, we do not need to render anything in this file so we will not import react-dom.
 We will export the module as default as well.
 As a member function, we will create a dummy render() function.
-After the addition, the code will be as below.

 ```js
 import React from 'react';